pieartsy/PluralFlux/README.md

 You can optionally add a display name after the member name, for example: `pf;member new jane "Jane Doe | ze/hir"`.
 If it has spaces, put it in __double quotes__.
 The length limit is 32 characters.
   - `remove` - Removes a member based on their name, for example: `pf;member remove jane`.
   - `name` - Updates the name for a specific member based on their current name, for ex: `pf;member john name jane`.
 The member name should ideally be short so you can write other commands with it easily.
+  - `list` - Lists all members in the system.
   - `displayname` - Updates the display name for a specific member based on their name, for example: `pf;member jane "Jane Doe | ze/hir"`.This can be up to 32 characters long.
 If it has spaces, put it in __double quotes__.
   - `propic` - Updates the profile picture for the member.
 Must be in JPG, PNG, or WEBP format and less than 10MB.
 The two options are:
     1. Pass in a direct remote image URL, for example: `pf;member jane propic <https://cdn.pixabay.com/photo/2020/05/02/02/54/animal-5119676_1280.jpg>`.
 You can upload images on sites like <https://imgbb.com/>.